• Skip to primary navigation

 A finished chocolate pot garnished with orange zest on a striped background.
 A spoon rests to the right with a scoop of the dessert which is removed from the dish.
 The light inside texture of the mousse is visible.

-• This recipe contains just 4 ingredients and could not be simpler.
+• This timeless decadent dessert contains just 4 simple ingredients and could not be simpler.

 • Despite the fact this is one of the richest and most satisfying desserts you can make, it contains no refined sugar.
 And it's sweetened with only dark chocolate and one tablespoon of maple syrup.

-• These chocolate cream mousses can be made in advance so are a great easy dessert for entertaining.
+• These chocolate cream mousses can be made in advance so are a great make-ahead dessert for entertaining.

 • They're also naturally free of egg so are great for anyone with an allergy or who is nervous/advised not to eat uncooked eggs.